Ammar al-Baluchi: Second military commission (2011)

-Hearing of 17 September 2019, considers the admissibility of clean team evidence
+Preliminary hearing on admissibility of clean team evidence (2019)

 During a preliminary hearing, held on 17 September 2019, the prosecution released a transcript from a conversation al-Baluchi had with another captive, when they were in two nearby recreation yards.
 It had not been known, until the release of this transcript, that the recreation yards contained hidden listening devices.
 According to an article by Carol Rosenberg, published in The New York Times, Camp Seven had at least two recreation yards.
 Captives got a whole recreation yard to themselves, during their outdoor recreation time.
 But they could hear other captives in nearby yards, and could communicate with them, by yelling.

-Prosecutors claimed the transcript's discussion of a confession al Baluchi was considering, drafted for him by fellow captive Ramzi bin al-Shibh, was evidence of al Baluchi's guilt.
-His defense attorney's argued that his willingness to consider a confession was an after effect of his years of torture.
+Prosecutors claimed the transcript's discussion of a confession al-Baluchi was considering, drafted for him by fellow captive Ramzi bin al-Shibh, was evidence of al-Baluchi's guilt.
+His defense attorneys argued that his willingness to consider a confession was an aftereffect of his years of torture.

-The purpose of the hearing was to help a new judge, W. Shane Cohen, make a decision as to whether confessions given to the "clean team" were still compromised by al Baluchi's torture.
+The purpose of the hearing was to help a new judge, W. Shane Cohen, make a decision as to whether confessions given to the "clean team" were still compromised by al-Baluchi's torture.

+On 11 April 2025, the military commission suppressed al-Baluchi's statements to the Federal Bureau of Investigation on the basis that they were involuntary and obtained by torture.

+In popular culture

-Zero Dark Thirty
+Zero Dark Thirty (2012)

 A fictionalized account of al-Baluchi's interrogation at black sites is depicted in the 2012 film Zero Dark Thirty.
 The character Ammar is portrayed by Reda Kateb.
-Al-Baluchi has complained that the United States has provided more information to the filmmakers Kathryn Bigelow and Mark Boal about al-Baluchi's treatment in CIA custody than it has to Baluchi's own attorneys.
+Al-Baluchi has complained that the United States has provided more information to the filmmakers Kathryn Bigelow and Mark Boal about al-Baluchi's treatment in CIA custody than it has to al-Baluchi's own attorneys.

+CIA acknowledgement

 The CIA acknowledged that the character Ammar is based on al-Baluchi.
 In the film, CIA interrogator Dan Fuller and other characters repeatedly describe Ammar as Khalid Sheikh Mohammed's nephew.
 Fuller also references the arrest of Ammar and describes his role as the financial facilitator in the 9/11 attacks.
 "The first 25 minutes of the movie are largely taken up with torture: Ammar is strung up, beaten, water boarded and kept awake for 96 hours straight."